negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ---
 title: "Our First Audit Results: 39/100 and the Proposed Remedies"
-category: "BEHIND THE SCENES"
+category: "CASE STUDY"
-readTime: "6 MIN READ"
+readTime: "7 MIN READ"
 date: "2026-04-18"
 ---
 # Behind the Scenes: Auditing Our Own Site — What We Found and How We'll Fix It